YuzhuoMa97/SPAGxECCT/README.md

 Main codes used in simulation studies of SPAGxECCT project can be found in the folder **simulation studies** and have been uploaded to **CodeOcean**.

 We provided codes for GxE analyses of time-to-event, binary, quantitative, and ordinal categorical traits.
 For analyses of homogeneous populations, please refer to the **simulation studies/SPAGxECCT** folder.
-For analyses of admixed populations, please refer to the **simulation studies/SPAGxEmixCCT** folder.
-For analyses of using SPAGxEmixCCT-local to identify ancestry-specific G×E effects by incorporating local ancestry in admixed populations, please refer to the **simulation studies/SPAGxEmixCCT_local** folder.
+For analyses of heterogeneous or admixed populations, please refer to the **simulation studies/SPAGxEmixCCT** folder.
+For analyses of using SPAGxEmix<sub>CCT-local</sub> to identify ancestry-specific G×E effects by incorporating local ancestry in admixed populations, please refer to the **simulation studies/SPAGxEmixCCT_local** folder.

 ## Reference